 Employers are not responsible for keeping a job open for injured employees receiving workers’ compensation or for providing a similar position upon the employee’s return.

-Can You Collect Workers’ Compensation After Being Fired?
+Can I Collect Workers’ Compensation After Being Fired?

 If you are still under restrictions from a doctor and cannot work, you can most likely still collect workers’ compensation benefits after being fired.
 The exception to this is if you were terminated for disciplinary reasons.
-If you engage in misconduct while not under doctor’s restrictions and your employer fires you for this reason, you cannot collect workers’ compensation benefits after termination.
+If you engage in misconduct while not under doctor’s restrictions and your employer fires you for this reason, you cannot collect workers’ compensation benefits after being terminated.